minond/bananabread/README.md

 - `sub <type>` subtracts the top two items on the stack.

+A working version of the compiler and VM can be found in the `compiler` directory.
+There is an imcomplete version of the VM in the `new-vm` directory as well, but it doesn't do much right now.
 This is a sample program and the resulting instructions:

 ```
 module Sample